Top 45+ UNIX Interview Questions and Answers

 Ans:

-26. What is the function of the ‘awk’ command in Unix?
+26. What’s the significance of the PATH terrain variable in Unix?

 Ans:

-27. How can you redirect output in Unix?
+27. How can you deflect affairs and input in Unix?

 Ans: